bsamek/evergreen-wiki/Event-Driven-Notifications.md

 | `X-Evergreen-owner`           | The id of the Evergreen user that created the object.
 For events created by repotracker, if the object can be attributed to an Evergreen user, the Owner will be that user. |

 ## Warning to GMail Users
-If you're using GMail through the browser UI, you won't be able to filter your email based on headers.
+If you're using GMail through the browser UI, you won't be able to filter notifications because GMail does not support filtering on custom headers.
 Instead, we inject the custom Evergreen headers into the body of the email and hide it from view.
-You can create a filter in GMail using the "Has the words".
+You can create a filter in GMail using the "Has the words" field.

-For example, if you want to create a filter that captures all email notifications in the `mci` project, add `X-Evergreen-project:mci` to this field.
+For example, if you want to create a filter that captures all email notifications in the `mci` project, add `X-Evergreen-project:mci` into this field.
 Do not put spaces before or after the colon.

 To add more than one filter, separate the terms with a space, e.g: `X-Evergreen-project:mci X-Evergreen-object:patch` would capture patch notifications in the "mci" project.
 Order does not matter.